Why the Vail Early College?

 - Pima courses taken will be specifically chosen to meet each student’s individual educational goal.

-- Students will take Government for high school credit on the Pima campus but taught by VEC staff.
+- Students will take Government for high school credit on the Pima campus but taught by Vail staff.

 - Students will be provided with specific college success supports throughout the school year through our VEC College Success course.